milc2019/milc2019.github.io/README.md

 ## Welcome to the 2nd MILC Workshop
-MILC 2019 is held in conjunction with the 24th International Conference on Intelligent User Interfaces ([IUI 2019](http://iui.acm.org/2019)) and takes place on March 20th, 2019 at the Marriott Marina Del Rey in Los Angeles, CA, USA.
+MILC 2019 is held in conjunction with the 24th International Conference on Intelligent User Interfaces ([IUI 2019](http://iui.acm.org/2019)) and takes place on March 20th, 2019 at the Marriott Marina Del Rey in Los Angeles, CA, USA. (**Room: Pacific 2**)

 ## News
 - [MILC Workshop Proceedings](http://ceur-ws.org/Vol-2327/#MILC) online